Chronic Kidney Disease Integrated Service

 Nurse/pharmacist-led community CKD clinic

-The aim of the CKD service is to delay the progression of patients' renal disease by managing risk factors and symptoms of CKD through health-related behaviour change, health education and promotion and medicines management.
+The aim of the CKD service is to delay the progression of patients' kidney disease by managing risk factors and symptoms of CKD through health-related behaviour change, health education and promotion and medicines management.

 Education: Clinician education sessions

-If you would like to arrange a CKD training session for your practice or PCN, email rf.communityckdservice@nhs.net
+If you would like to arrange a CKD training session for your practice or PCN, email: rf-tr.communityckdservice@nhs.net.

 Eligibility Criteria